Immediately Following Surgery:

 - Keep lips moist with Chapstick® or Vaseline® to prevent chapping.

 Some bleeding is normal, and blood-tinged saliva may be present for 24–48 hours.
 You can control this by placing fresh gauze over the surgical area and biting down firmly for 45–60 minutes.
 Remove the gauze to eat, then replace when finished.
 Remove the gauze before going to bed at night.
 If constant bleeding continues, it may be due to the gauze being clenched between the teeth rather than exerting pressure on the surgery site.
 Reposition the gauze.
 If bleeding persists, substitute a moist tea bag (first soaked in warm water, squeezed dry, and wrapped in a moist gauze) on the area for 30 minutes.

 Swelling is to be expected and usually reaches its maximum in 48–72 hours.
 To minimize swelling, apply cold ice packs to the face adjacent to the surgical area.
 Apply 20 minutes, then remove for 20 minutes; continue for the first 24 hours.
 After 24 hours, it is usually best to apply moist heat or a heating pad to the same area.
 Tightening of the jaw muscles may cause difficulty in opening the mouth; this should disappear within 7–10 days.

 Take the medications as prescribed.
 Be careful with the pain medication; it may cause nausea.
 Do not allow anyone else to take your medications.

 - Do not smoke or use smokeless tobacco.

 - Do not swish, spit, or rinse vigorously.

-- Do not stick anything down into the socket.
+- Do not stick anything around the implant site.